What is sample size?

 This is a separate step to the similarly-named confidence interval in step 2.
 It deals with how confident you want to be that the actual mean falls within your margin of error.
 The most common confidence intervals are 90% confident, 95% confident, and 99% confident.

 This step asks you to estimate how much the responses you receive will vary from each other and from the mean number.
 A low standard deviation means that all the values will be clustered around the mean number, whereas a high standard deviation means they are spread out across a much wider range with very small and very large outlying figures.
 Since you haven’t yet run your survey, a safe choice is a standard deviation of .5 which will help make sure your sample size is large enough.

 Stage 2: Calculate sample size

 Now that you’ve got answers for steps 1 – 4, you’re ready to calculate the sample size you need.
-This can be done using the online sample size calculator above or with paper and pencil.
+This can be done using an online sample size calculator or with paper and pencil.

 Next, you need to turn your confidence level into a Z-score.
 Here are the Z-scores for the most common confidence levels:

 - 90% – Z Score = 1.645